 - Prune in the winter or very early spring.

 - Disinfect pruning shears between plants.

-Fall sprays of copper or combinations of copper and mancozeb are reported to reduce bacteria populations.
-Great care must be exercised if these sprays are used in the spring because young tissue is easily damaged by copper. *Some populations of Pseudomonas syringae are resistant to copper.
-In some plants, the application of phosphonate/phosphate chemicals induces a resistance response in the plants that helps protect plants from some pathogens.
+Fall sprays of certain bactericides are reported to reduce bacteria populations.
+Great care must be exercised if copper sprays are used in the spring because young tissue is easily damaged by copper. *Some populations of Pseudomonas syringae are resistant to copper.
+In some plants, the application of chemicals that induce a resistance response in the plants that helps protect plants from some pathogens.